 That’s one of the reasons SOCO exists.
 It’s also the reason Slack Sessions exist.
 Slack Sessions are monthly chats hosted in SOCO’s Slack community.
 They’re focused on helping members work better, think bigger, and live life on their terms.
 From productivity to creativity, these sessions are a way for members to tap the collective brain power of the SOCO Community.
 They’re facilitated, real-time and relevant.
 They exist because this community believes we all do better work when we work together.
 And we’re sharing insights with you because one of SOCO’s core values is growing and learning together.

-SOCO kicked off Slack Sessions in April and, for the very first session, members gathered together for an online chat about productivity.
+SOCO kicked off Slack Sessions earlier this year and, for the very first session, members gathered together for an online chat about productivity.

 Because there’s only one of you!
 Not to mention some of the world’s most successful people have mastered their workflow and days so much that it feels like they have clones.
 That means real productivity is totally possible.
 The tough thing is, you can find a million click-baity links on the topic of productivity but tried-and-true applications are scarce.
 What actually works?
 How do creators and business owners get stuff done?
 How do our members apply an internet’s worth of advice to their real-life work days?